bonsai-rx/machinelearning/docs/articles/HiddenMarkovModels/hmm-overview.md

     dotnet new bonsaienv
     ```
     > [!NOTE]
-    > This step uses the [Bonsai Linux Environment Template tool](https://github.com/ncguilbeault/bonsai-linux-environment-template) for easy creation of bonsai environments on Linux
+    > This step uses the [Bonsai Linux Environment Template tool](https://github.com/ncguilbeault/bonsai-linux-environment-template) for easy creation of bonsai environments on Linux.
+    > See [this discussion](https://github.com/orgs/bonsai-rx/discussions/1101) for more information on getting Bonsai running on Linux.

 #### Python Environment Setup